PepScribe

 Tirzepatide.
 Two pathways.
 One injection.

 A dual GLP-1 / GIP receptor agonist that engages two incretin pathways in one molecule.
-Weekly subcutaneous injection.
-Compounded in the USA under 503A rules for patients who clinically qualify.
+Weekly subcutaneous injection, compounded in the USA under 503A rules.

 Compounded drug products are not approved or evaluated for safety, effectiveness, or quality by the FDA.
 Rx required.